 - 1 large green bell pepper (finely chopped)

 - 1 tsp freshly ground black pepper

 - 1 cup water

 Drain the beans and place in the crock-pot or slow-cooker.
 Add the remaining ingredients and stir together to mix well.
 Place lid on cooker and cook on low setting 8 to 10 hours or on high setting 4 to 5 hours.

 May I suggest serving these beans with a piece of hot buttered cornbread?
 Yummy!

-NOTE: Delicous served with hot (brown for health reasons) rice and cornbread!
+NOTE: Delicious served with hot (brown for health reasons) rice and cornbread!

-You will find more of Linda’s slowcooker and crockpot recipes visit her blog at http://grandmasslowcookerrecipes.blogspot.com She also shares her large collection of old fashion recipes at http://grandmasvintagerecipes.blogspot.com
+You will find more of Linda’s slow cooker and crockpot recipe, she also shares her large collection of old fashion recipes at http://grandmasvintagerecipes.blogspot.com